Tookmund/paper-website/_drafts/pgp-clean-room.md

 ----------
 Over the course of this project I also filed a few bugs with other projects.
 - [Debian #903681](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=903681),
-about psf-unifont's uneeded dependency on bdf2psf.
+about psf-unifont's unneeded dependency on bdf2psf.
 - [GNUPG T4001](https://dev.gnupg.org/T4001), about exposing import and export functions in the GPGME python bindings.
-- [GNUPG T4052](https://dev.gnupg.org/T4052), about GPG's unability to guess an algorithm for P-curve signing and authentication keys.
+- [GNUPG T4052](https://dev.gnupg.org/T4052), about GPG's inability to guess an algorithm for P-curve signing and authentication keys.

 Tasks yet to be accomplished